 - Courses transfer to UH-Victoria on the same level and with the corresponding number of hours as earned at another institution.
 Grades are never lowered in transfer. - When a course has been repeated for credit, the last grade and credit hours will determine the acceptance for the course. - A student who has completed the core curriculum at another Texas public institution will have satisfied the core curriculum requirements for UHV. - Students who have not completed the core at another Texas public institution are subject to the following guideline.
-Courses taken at other colleges that do not correspond to courses listed in the Common Course Numbering System section in this catalog or to courses offered by this university may transfer as elective credit and may apply to specific degree requirements with appropriate academic approval. - The following courses are not accepted by the university in transfer: - Vocational courses except those required for university degree programs. - Orientation, remedial English, remedial reading courses; high school level mathematics or intermediate algebra courses; bookkeeping courses. - General Education Development Tests on high school or college level. - Courses in technology will be considered for transfer credit on an individual basis, depending on the student's plan and the type of course to be transferred. - Credit may be granted for courses taken at military service training schools when such training is considered to be at the baccalaureate level or higher and consistent with the student's educational objective.
-Transfer credit will be based on recommendations made in the Guide to the Evaluation of Educational Experiences in the Armed Services. - A maximum of 12 semester hours in religion is accepted toward a degree. - To earn a bachelor's degree at UH-Victoria, 30 of the last 36 upper division hours must be completed with UH-Victoria.
+Courses taken at other colleges that do not correspond to courses listed in the Common Course Numbering System section in this catalog or to courses offered by this university may transfer as elective credit and may apply to specific degree requirements with appropriate academic approval.
+See the Core Curriculum section of this catalog for more information. - The following courses are not accepted by the university in transfer: - Vocational courses except those required for university degree programs. - Orientation, remedial English, remedial reading courses; high school level mathematics or intermediate algebra courses; bookkeeping courses. - o General Education Development Tests on high school or college level. - Courses in technology will be considered for transfer credit on an individual basis, depending on the student's plan and the type of course to be transferred. - Credit may be granted for courses taken at military service training schools when such training is considered to be at the baccalaureate level or higher and consistent with the student's educational objective.
+Transfer credit will be based on recommendations made in the Guide to the Evaluation of Educational Experiences in the Armed Services. - HB 269 makes military veterans who enroll in Texas universities and who meet certain requirements eligible to receive undergraduate college credit for the time they spent in the service.
+Eligible veterans receive college credit for all of the required physical education courses needed for their degree and up to an additional 12 semester hours of elective coursework.
+To be eligible to receive credit under HB 269, veterans must have: - Graduated from a public or private high school accredited by a generally recognized accrediting organization or from a high school operated by the United States Department of Defense. - Completed at least two years of service in the armed forces (or discharged because of a disability). - Been honorably discharged from the U.S. armed forces.